 As mentioned above, a reduction in the float can almost immediately raise the price of a security.
 This might seem contrary to the notion of “higher the float, bigger the price.”

 This is not the case however.
 For example, when risk averse investors are on the short side of the stock, reducing the float can squeeze these investors out of the market.

 This research paper of Float manipulation and stock prices gives insight into how firms can expand or shrink the float.
-The research paper takes a look at Japanese stock listings and looks at the price impact when firms reduce their float between 0.1% up to 100% for periods of one to three months.
+The researchers observe Japanese stock listings and the price impact of firms who reduce their float between 0.1% up to 100% for periods of one to three months.

-The research paper shows that consistent with the theory, the price of a stock tends to rise when the float is reduced and conversely, the price of the stock falls when the float is increased.
+The study concludes that the price of a stock tends to rise when the float is reduced and conversely, the price of the stock falls when the float is increased.

 The returns of the stock are also said to be cross-sectionally related to the reduction in the float.

 The answer to this is yes.
-Companies can raise or decrease their float in two ways.
+Companies can raise or decrease their float in a handful of ways.